amit-mittal/browser-extension-starter/README.md

 * For writing tests, jest is being used
 * Basic APIs implemented: Logger, LocalStorage
 * Sample backend API service implemented: ApiService
+* TSLint has been added

 ## TODO
-* Add tslint and prettier
+* Add prettier
 * Watch mode so that automatically builds in case of changes
 * Setup webpack for generating chrome, firefox extensions
 * Add injectable services which are not specific to chrome, firefox